-Is a Cash-Out Retirement Plan suitable for me?
+Is a Fixed Term Retirement Plan suitable for me?

-A Cash-Out Retirement Plan may be suitable for you if you'd like:
+A Fixed Term Retirement Plan may be suitable for you if you'd like:

-- a regular income over a period of your choice, and you want to know exactly how much you'll receive and when - to avoid your pension pot going up and down in value due to changes in investment conditions - an income that can fill the gap until you get another source of retirement income, such as a final salary pension or your state pension - the option for your regular income to increase to protect it from inflation - your income payments to be made until your plan end date, even if you die before that date.
+- a regular income over a period of your choice, and you want to know exactly how much you'll receive and when - a set maturity value to use as you like when your plan ends.
+You may want to buy another retirement product or take it as a taxable lump sum.
+We'll write to you to confirm your options as you approach your plan end date - to avoid your pension pot going up and down in value due to changes in investment conditions - an income that can fill the gap until you get another source of retirement income, such as a final salary pension or your state pension - the option for your regular income to increase to protect it from inflation - your income payments to be made until your plan end date, and your maturity value paid, even if you die before that date.

-A Cash-Out Retirement Plan may not be suitable for you if you'd like:
+A Fixed Term Retirement Plan may not be suitable for you if you'd like: